Evan4456/SpotTheDifferenceSolver/README.md

 # SpotTheDifferenceSolver
-A webapp that can be used to solve those pesky spot the difference puzzles
+A webapp that can be used to solve those pesky spot the difference puzzles.

-will enventually use a clustering algorithm to group the found differneces but kmean is not a good solution so this must be changed
+Uses a Java script Density based clustering algorithm to spot differences between two images and circle them.

-#To Use
+# To Use
 - open index.html
 - upload left and right images
-- fill in the amount of differences to be found
 - click on the "Spot the Difference" Button to view the differences

-#Notes
-- very early stages, not even css yet
+jDBSCAN by Corneliu S. (github.com/upphiminn)